csdrane/cryptopals/README.md

 ## License

-Eventless is licensed under the MIT License.
+This project is covered under the MIT License.
 See LICENSE for more information.